Columbium41/Symphony-Bot/README.md

 # Symphony-Bot
-A simple discord music bot written in javascript using the node.js runtime.
+**A simple discord music bot written with javascript for playing music**

+## Bot Features
+- Play music in voice channels
+- Queue music with direct youtube links or search with keywords
+- Pause, resume, skip, and remove songs from the queue
+- Shuffle songs within the queue
+- Loop individual songs or the entire queue
+- Display information such as latency, queue tracks, and player status

-## Dependencies
+## Node Dependencies
 - discord.js
 - @discord.js/builders
 - @discord.js/rest